MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - *Configure and implement*: Configure the database system to support partitioning or sharding.
 Consider creating the necessary infrastructure, defining the partitions or shards, and configuring the data distribution.

-For more information, see [Partitioning best practices](/azure/architecture/best-practices/data-partitioning).
+For more information, see [Data partitioning guidance](/azure/architecture/best-practices/data-partitioning).

 ### Optimize queries